GSA-TTS/gitlab-ci-rails-template/README.md

 ## CI/CD

-CircleCI is used to run all tests and scans as part of pull requests.

-Security scans are also run on a daily schedule.

 GitHub actions are used to run all tests and scans as part of pull requests.

 Security scans are also run on a scheduled basis.
 Weekly for static code scans, and daily for dependency scans.